Music for Pleasure (record label)

+Steve Woof and Jackie Fisher worked with an associated record label to MFP, EMI GOLD.

+EMI Gold released a record on the MFP label in 1996.
+It was a project to capitalise on the success of the Easy Listening success of Mike Flowers Pops.
+The record was called "Cheesy Easy Listening: The Britpop Years" Performed by a made up artist "Geoff Parnell".
+Steve Deakin Davies was Geoff Parnell and the record was performed and produced for EMI by Steve Deakin Davies.
+It was a rare attempt by EMI Gold to put out a record reflecting current market tastes.
+Geoff Parnell, Cheesy Easy Listening: The Britpop years.
+MFP code CD MFP 6226 Tracking code 7243 8 52593 2 6.
+Steve Deakin Davies had a 4 album contract with EMI and he performed and produced the following albums.
+Father Liam's Irish Mist.
+This was originally going to be Father Ted's Irish Mist.
+Monsta Mash.
+EMI Gold released a Monsta Mash CD featuring the "Monsta Hokey Cokey" written and produced by Steve Deakin-Davies of "The Ambition Company".

+The final album Geoff Parnell "Have you seen this man?" was never released.

 The affiliated label Disky from the Netherlands was also licensed to re-release various EMI and King Biscuit Flower Hour releases in Europe.
 The Fame label reissued several Beatles, Pink Floyd and related albums in the 1980s.

 The MFP label was briefly revived by EMI as a budget reissue label in the UK.
 One release was of Frank Sinatra.
 The subsequent sale of EMI to several competitors quietly ended MFP by 2012.

 Public perception

 Similar in business model to the American Pickwick Records it would often attract attention due to the sound-alike records it produced.